DevlessTeam/DV-PY-SDK/README.md

 ## Install

-In your project python file, simply import the devless.py module
+In your project's python file, simply import the devless.py module

 `import Devless`